Discover the hottest kitchen trends 2022 has to offer and the kitchen design and decor ideas that are proving most popular so far this year.

 The Pantone Color of the Year for 2022 is a bright periwinkle blue that would look great in a patterned tile, but using colors is not for everyone, as Adamson points out: "But for those new to experimenting with pattern tiles, monochrome designs offer a comfortable middle-ground."

 The rise of smart-tech in our homes has seen a steady increase in recent years.
-And 2022 might just be the year when kitchen smart-tech makes its way outdoors too, according to expert predictions:
+And 2022 might just be the year when kitchen smart-tech makes its way outdoors too, according to expert predictions for kitchen and garden trends in 2022:

-"Outdoor smart kitchens are the natural progression from indoor smart kitchens," explains Duncan Aird, co-founder and designer at Outdoor Kitchen Expert.
+"Outdoor kitchens with smart tech are the natural progression from indoor smart kitchens," explains Duncan Aird, co-founder and designer at Outdoor Kitchen Expert.
 "Homeowners will be able to set up and control their outdoor kitchens from their smartphones with a whole host of Wi-Fi enabled appliances and equipment."

 Aird suggests a few ways you can incorporate the smart outdoor kitchen trend into your garden.
 His ideas include: